-Boycotts and various Middle Eastern business restrictions in the region may adversely impact our ability to operate sell our products.
+Boycotts and similar activities promoted by certain Middle Eastern countries and other political groups against Israeli businesses may adversely impact our operations and our ability to sell our products.

-Several countries, principally in the Middle East, restrict doing business with Israel and Israeli companies, and additional countries may impose restrictions on doing business with Israel and Israeli companies whether as a result of hostilities in the region or otherwise.
-In addition, there have been increased efforts by activists to cause companies and consumers to boycott Israeli goods based on Israeli government policies.
+Several countries, principally in the Middle East, restrict doing business with Israel and Israeli companies, and anti-Israel political activists have been encouraging additional countries to impose restrictions on doing business with, and to boycott the products of, Israel and Israeli companies whether as a result of hostilities in the region or otherwise.
+More countries may impose restrictions on doing business with Israel and Israeli companies if hostilities on Israel continue or increase.
 Recently, Israel has signed bilateral peace agreements with several Middle Eastern (including Arab) countries, forging new economic ties with them.
-Nevertheless, if the actions by boycott activists become more widespread and successful, that may adversely impact our ability to sell our products.
+Nevertheless, if the actions of boycott activists become more widespread and successful, that may adversely impact our ability to sell our products.
+Israel's ongoing war against the terrorist group Hamas may assist those activists seeking to harm the economic interest of Israeli companies such as ours.
+For example, in light of the ongoing war, Moody's decided to downgrade Israel's credit rating from A1 to A2, as well as Israel's outlook rating from "stable" to "negative".
+This downgrade and similar economic measures could slow the flow of international investment to Israel, negatively impacting the business environment in which we operate.